odaridavid/WeatherApp/README.md

 Check for one under  [`Api Keys`](https://home.openweathermap.org/api_keys)

-For now my key can be used(to be disabled later and a new one will be generated,also easier to remove from vcs history), check `sample.local.properties` ,rename or copy contents into your `local.properties`

 # Design/Architectural decisions 📐

 The project makes use of common android patterns in modern android codebases.